 Here’s how our lives transpired when I found this website.
 I followed the videos and cut down on my negative talk and waited for a “wish” or a “dip.”
 I prepared what I would say when it came using the suggested template [from the Allies eLearning Module].
 I found a treatment center that I thought would resonate with him.
 I called them and let them know we were interested.
 I also asked them for tips on how to talk to my son.
 I knew it would not take long because he already had a lot of wishful thinking, though I was prepared to go 6-8 weeks.
 When the “dip” came in one week, I took a deep breath, followed my template, and my son agreed to look at the recovery center’s website.
 Within 2 minutes my son said that he wanted to go.

 My son is now in his 5th week of outpatient treatment.
-He loves the treatment center and said it is the most meaningful thing that has ever happened to him.
+He loves the treatment center and says it is the most meaningful thing that has ever happened to him.
 He is helping others.
 I am filled with optimism.

 I am so grateful to Allies in Recovery.
 Of course, a huge part of this change in direction was that my son was ready.
 I knew that the window when he would agree to go to treatment would be very small and Allies helped me jump on it when he was ready.
 My son does not even remember the day he agreed.